telekom/wikipedia-22-12-de-dpr/README.md

 ### The Wikipedia Texts, Questions and Imperative Questions

 The Wikipedia texts are licensed under [CC BY-SA 4.0 Deed](https://creativecommons.org/licenses/by-sa/4.0/deed) by the corresponding authors of the [German Wikipedia](https://de.wikipedia.org/).
+The questions and imperative questions are copyright by [Philip May](https://may.la/), [Deutsche Telekom AG](https://www.telekom.de/).
 Indication of changes:

 - data source is the [Cohere/wikipedia-22-12-de-embeddings](https://huggingface.co/datasets/Cohere/wikipedia-22-12-de-embeddings) dataset on Hugging Face Hub